aljebraschool/Machine-Learning-Tutorial---2024/README.md

 ## Python Basics

-Here, you will get familiar with Python basics such as variables, data structures (lists, dictionaries, tuples), control structures (if, else, loops), and functions.
+Here, you will get familiar with Python basics such as variables, data structures (lists, dictionaries) and control structures (if, else, loops).
 This knowledge is essential for implementing machine learning algorithms in Python.

 ## NumPy and Pandas Basics